divine308/Tradepilot/README.md

 HOLD
 ```

-The strategy layer can also consider potential entry conditions, stop-loss levels, take-profit levels, and other trade parameters.
+Depending on the strategy and market conditions, the strategy layer can also generate parameters such as potential entry levels, stop-loss levels, take-profit levels, and position sizing considerations.

 ---

 ## Risk Agent

-The Risk Agent acts as a deterministic safety layer between AI-generated decisions and trade execution.
+The Risk Agent provides a deterministic safety layer between AI-generated decisions and trade execution.

 TradePilot currently incorporates predefined controls including: